 Director Sharmistha Saha has created a marvelous production which grasps you and forces you to think about the implications of the world created through years of culturally accepted oppression that relegates women to a substandard position.
 While India is working towards giving women the same rights as men, there are still many Mrinals out there who barely have an identity apart from that of their husband.
 Mrinal might be fictional, but her story is not.

 If you missed Her Letters this time, Qissa Kothi will soon be back with another thought-provoking play.
-Meanwhile, keep a look out for more upcoming plays here.
+You can catch their next performance here.